oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 ![Contains and References Relationships](images/contains-references.drawio.png)

 `Record J` in the lower right portion of the figure shows a self-referential `key / link` application.
-This is a generalization of the example from Section 3.3.6 of the JADN Specification, which allows for numerous relationships between objects of type `Person`:
+This is a generalization of the example from Section&nbsp;3.3.6 of the JADN Specification, which allows for numerous relationships between objects of type `Person`:

 ```
 Person = Record